voteflux/THE-APP/README.md

 Ultimately you'll need these in your path: `python3`, `pip3`, `virtualenv`, `npm`, `node` (v8) -- we'll set them up in a moment.

+If you don't use `pyenv` and `nvm` - they're very useful for this sort of thing (not to mention in avoiding permissions issues).

 Running `./manage` will set up dependencies and show you available commands.

 After you've set up your dev environment, run `git clone https://github.com/voteflux/THE-APP && cd THE-APP`.
 You'll then be able to run `./manage`, etc.